 After four records, Ami speaks about her music with confidence but refreshing humility.
 She is always thinking of how to grow and learn new things.
 “There are so many things I want to explore with my sound.
 My big goal is to create a new mix of genres – something between Reggae, Soul, and Hip Hop.
 When I think of German music, I see so much opportunity to do something else with it than the German pop scene.”

 And Ami is right.
 Her sound clearly distinguishes itself from the usual offerings of the German music scene – which shift from German language Rap and Pop to German artists choosing to sing in English to achieve a more international sound.
-“I am especially interested in the genre Reggae”, says Ami who was shaped by listening to artists like Bob Marley during her up brining.
+“I am especially interested in the genre Reggae”, says Ami, who was shaped by listening to artists like Bob Marley during her up brining.
 “It has such a stigma nowadays in Germany of being just this happy-things when it really is so much deeper.”
 One of her favorite songs by Bob Marley is She’s Gone, which strikes the balance between having the leisurely groove of Reggae rhythms while encompassing a deeply moving emotion.

 One of the most poignant songs on Ami’s record is Hallo Kinder (hello children).
-“It is to all the kids out there”, she grins.
+“It is for all the kids out there”, she grins.
 While the song is upbeat, it is about reclaiming the youthful ideas and creativity denied to impressionable children by adult authority.
 “I remember my music teacher always criticizing me for the way I sing.
 She told me it was wrong, and that I needed to change the way.
 The song is about not letting go of one’s ideas.”
-The positive reaffirmation is not just something that kids need but that can also be applied to adults.
+The positive reaffirmation is not just something that kids need, but that can also be applied to adults.
 It is sometimes only in looking back that we realize that our teachers or other role models were not the ‘truth bearers’ that they appeared to be from the perspective of a youngster.

 Ami’s approach to making music guards that playful eagerness to discover new things as a treasured quality.
 It might have come from always having been encouraged to pursue a musical career, but also from the determination that the singer found in her love for exploration and expression.

 “You have to stay courageous.
 It is boring to just write the kind of music that you know will be liked.
 I believe that we should seek out the places of discomfort to challenge ourselves to grow.
-It can be scary and painful – the process of recording the Mixtape – but in the end I dared to pursue what I wanted, and I am happy.”
+It can be scary and painful – the process of recording the Mixtape – but in the end, I dared to pursue what I wanted, and I am happy.”

 Ohne Schmerz Kein Glück